Table of Contents

 diagnostic is a sequence of LTS transitions, it will also be displayed

-on standard output using the SEQUENCE format (see the exhibitor
+on standard output using the SEQ format (see the seq

-manual page for the definition of the SEQUENCE format).
+for the definition of this format).
 Not a default option.

-- Display the list of library files included (directly or transitively)
+the list of library files included (directly or transitively) in the file

-in the file prop[.mcl] and stop.
-This list may be incomplete if the formula
+prop[.mcl] and stop.
+This list may be incomplete if the formula is syntactically

 Not a default option.